 Consider these Japanese zen gardens as jumbo-sized bonsai trees.
 The same level of care is shown to the plants that grow here.
 They are shaped by the gardener to their symbolic or artistic whim.

 Lanterns have been a very common part of Japanese gardens.
-The lanterns can come in different shapes and sizes to fit with the garden they are in.
+The lanterns can come in different shapes and sizes to fit the garden they are in.
 They have become a prime element in garden design.

 The original function of the lantern was to illuminate the way and guide guests at night.
-They can usually be found on islands, near paths, next to buildings, and can provide a wonderful aesthetic to the garden.
+They can usually be found on islands, near paths, and next to buildings, and can provide a wonderful aesthetic to the garden.

 The gardens are intended to represent nature and naturally occurring things like mountains or rivers.
 The lantern on the other hand provides a contrast to that as it’s man-made and designed.